An Understanding of Trauma

 Alongside the categorisation of Type I and Type II trauma, there is an increasing recognition of the consequences of interpersonal trauma, in terms of attachment theory, which is now acknowledged in many children’s settings.
 Traumatic events described as interpersonal trauma are complex in nature, due to emotional involvement with people, usually close family members, who were passively or actively involved in the traumatic experience.

-Therefore, trauma needs to be thought of as a continuum of many factors: duration & number of incidence/ psychological resilience/and Type I or II trauma:
+Therefore, trauma needs to be thought of as a continuum of many factors.

 Parenting capacity is an essential partner to the trauma continuum to highlight the importance of context in the trauma experience.

-Four Major Categories of Childhood Trauma Symptoms include:
+Four Major Categories of Childhood Trauma Symptoms include (James, 1989):

-At the TRC we work on all the levels, with the whole trauma continuum and we specialise in complex trauma.
+At the TRC we work with Type I, II and III trauma and we specialise in complex trauma.
 We offer training in attachment and emotional literacy in educational settings and home settings, we also deliver training on trauma symptom understanding and treatment.
 We also deliver regular training on trauma, dissociation and complex trauma responses.

 Common misunderstanding when working with trauma that can create additional traumatic experiences for children: